Medical questions & health advice by licensed doctors

-"Is caffeine the cause of my sleep problems?
+"Is caffeine the cause of my sleep problems?"

 I drink caffeine about three times a day.
 Coke, coffee, etc. Recently I'm having a harder and harder time falling asleep.
 Could it be the caffeine even thogh I don't drink it late in the day?

 Cut out one drink a day for a few days and then gradually cut back more and more.
 I do not recommend having any caffeine after 2pm.
 There are many other things that could be causing your sleep problems so I recommend scheduling an appointment with your primary care provider to discuss your symptoms.
 In the meantime here are some suggestions for getting a good night of sleep.
 Try to go to bed and wake up at the same time every day, even on weekends.
 Make sure your room is the right temperature (most people sleep better in a slightly cool room) and darkened.
 If you cannot fall asleep within 30 minutes, get out of bed and do something else for 30 minutes and then try again.
 A regular exercise can help with sleep but don't exercise within the 2 hours before bed.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.